 Tsubosaka-ji Temple

-At Tsubosaka-ji Temple, where the nature of the four seasons is rich, cherry blossoms in spring, hydrangeas in early summer, and autumn leaves in autumn color the precincts.
-In particular, in the spring, cherry blossoms are in full bloom as if wrapped around the Daishaka Nyorai stone statue on the precincts, and you must see the "Sakura Daibutsu" as if you were wearing a cherry blossom garment.
-The blue sky, cherry blossoms, and the gentle expression of the Great Buddha is a superb view spot representing Tsubosaka-ji Temple in spring.
+At Tsubosaka-ji Temple, where the nature of the four seasons is rich, cherry blossoms in spring, hydrangea in early summer, and autumn leaves in autumn color the precincts.
+In particular, in the spring, cherry blossoms are in full bloom as if wrapped around the Daishaka Nyorai stone statue on the precincts, and the "Sakura Daibutsu" as if wearing a cherry blossom garment is a must-see.
+The blue sky, cherry blossoms, and the gentle expression of the Great Buddha are spectacular spots representing Tsubosaka-ji Temple in spring.

-Is the Eleven-faced Senju Kanzeon Bodhisattva, the principal image, a spiritual experience for eye diseases?
-In the past, it is said that Gensho, Kanmu, and Emperor Ichijo also prayed for the healing of eye diseases, and the surrounding spirits are also described in the "Nihon Kanreiroku" in the early Heian period.
+Is the eleven-faced Senju Kanzeon Bodhisattva, the principal image, spiritually experienced eye disease?
+It is said that Gensho, Kanmu, and Emperor Ichijo also prayed for the healing of eye diseases, and the surrounding spirits are also described in the early Heian period, such as the "Nihon Senreiroku".

-Tsubosaka-ji Temple is also known as the stage of `` Tsubosaka Reigenki '', which depicts the love of married couples between her blind husband Sawaichi and his wife, Osato, and became a puppet joruri, Kabuki, and Namikyoku.
+Tsubosaka-ji Temple is also known as the stage of the Tsubosaka Reigenki, which depicts the marital love of her blind husband Sawaichi and his wife and village, and has become a puppet joruri, Kabuki, and Namikyoku.
 It was also called a temple for eye disease sealing.

 ※The photo is an image.